We Have Rapid COVID, Influenza A+B, RSV, and Strep Tests! Call Today For More Information!

 Using our EfG/EtS urine alcohol testing laboratory service will increase the accuracy and detection time greatly and is a great alternative to the alcohol urine test.

-NOTE: Inadmissible in a court of law
+NOTE: This test is inadmissible in a court of law

 Additional information